jackie-jia/cs1951a-final-project/data_deliverable/reports/tech_report/README.md

 - We collected data on 6 cryptocurrencies (bitcoin, ethereum, solana, dogecoin, sushi, and shiba_inu).
 For each coin, we used the CryptoCompare API to get its historical data from the past year.
 We also scraped the r/CryptoMoonShots subreddit for posts and comments that mention each of the 6 coins.
 To do this, we used the Python Reddit API Wrapper (PRAW).

 #### **Is the source reputable?**
+- **Reddit**: Since we are looking at popularity and sentiment on social media, Reddit is a reputable source for our specific purposes.
-- Yes
+- **Crypto**:

 #### **How did you generate the sample?
 Is it comparably small or large?
 Is it representative or is it likely to exhibit some kind of sampling bias?**
 - Our project will compare more established coins (bitcoin, ethereum, solano) to meme coins (dogecoin, sushi, shiba_inu) by looking at relationships between price fluctuations and the content of reddit posts/comments that mention each of these coins.

 #### **Are there any other considerations you took into account when collecting your data?
 This is open-ended based on your data; feel free to leave this blank.
 (Example: If it's user data, is it public/are they consenting to have their data used?
 Is the data potentially skewed in any direction?)**
 - When choosing a subreddit to get data from, we decided to focus on a more generic one that doesn't center around just one coin.
-We scraped all of our data for each of the coins from this one subreddit that provides a broader look into what the crypto community is discussing.
+We scraped all of our data for each of the coins from r/CryptoMoonShots, which provides a broader look into what the crypto community is discussing.

 ### **How clean is the data?
 Does this data contain what you need in order to complete the project you proposed to do?**